top of page

 Principal, Co-Founder

-Rachel is a U.S. historian specializing in policy, political culture, and social change.
+Rachel is a U.S. historian specializing in public policy, political culture, and social change.
 She currently works as Director of Faculty Development at George Fox University.
-She also collaborates with the Kettering Foundation, the Gaede Center for the Liberal Arts at Westmont College, and the National Policy Consensus Center at Portland State University.
+She also collaborates with the National Policy Consensus Center at Portland State University, the Biden School of Public Policy Ithaca Initiative at the University of Delaware, the Kettering Foundation, and the Gaede Center for the Liberal Arts at Westmont College.
 From 2012-2022, she was faculty at Westmont College, Founder and Director of the Center for Social Entrepreneurship and Co-Founder/Co-Director of the Center for Dialogue and Deliberation.

 She earned her Ph.D. in history from the University of California, Santa Barbara.